scitags/flowd-go/rpm/flowd-go.1.md

 ## perfsonar
 The **perfSONAR** plugin will simply mark **all outgoing traffic** with the provided activity and experiment IDs.
-This plugin will override the chosen eBPF marking strategy if it's not set to `"flowLabelMatchAll"` and emit a warning message stating the fact.
+This plugin will override the chosen marking strategy if it's not set to `"label"` and the `matchAll` option is set to false and emit a warning message stating the fact.

 - **activityId [int] {0}**: The activity ID to leverage for marking traffic.